Frequently Asked Questions

 FAQ

-Do you have any grant-writing specialties?
+Do you have any grant writing specialties?

-We write grants for foundations and government funding, and sometimes for corporate foundations.
 We are driven by our values, which are progressive and social justice-oriented.
 We specialize in areas related to health and human services.
-This includes victim services, mental health, homeless, substance use disorders, criminal justice, disabilities, and youth services.
-RIC’s clients and experience are pretty diverse, so don’t hesitate to contact us if you want to talk further about your organization and your needs.
+This includes victim services, mental health, homelessness, substance use disorders, criminal justice, disabilities, and youth services.
+We also support organizations that work on changing oppressive systems.
+They typically do policy development, advocacy, organizing, training and capacity building, and voter mobilization.

 How do you typically work?

-We start with an initial meeting and site visit so we can see your program, meet staff, and collect all the documents we need to get started.
 We prioritize regular communication throughout the contract period.
 In general, we recommend having regular calls or meetings (we have found weekly calls and monthly or quarterly meetings most useful).
 We are generally very flexible to accommodate clients’ needs, preferences, and capacity.
 Please contact us to talk more about your organization’s needs.

 Who do you work with?